 What is extreme here is not the argument that large-scale evolution has taken place, but that it could have happened by chance.
 Organisms are governed by programs of such complexity in their coding that the theory of evolution by genetic error just does not meet the case.
 Indeed, the bigger and more rapid the transformation, the more difficult it is to explain.

 The complexity of biological systems, in and of itself, is evidence for design.
 Information requires intelligence to produce it, and the information systems we find in organisms, from bacteria to human beings, point to a supreme intelligence, way beyond the concerted efforts of the best human minds to comprehend.
 Information systems that have the capacity to change over time – that control evolution even as they themselves evolve – require intelligence of an even higher order.

 Recolonisation theory integrates the evidence by proposing that fossils trace the recovery of life from a disaster that almost completely destroyed it.
-One is free to follow the evidence wherever it leads.
 Although the living world resists being ordered into a single tree, the location of the boundaries between trees is not always clear.
 There are no rules.
 Some organisms changed very little over time; others changed a great deal.
 Recolonisation provides the narrative within which the evidence can be interpreted case by case, without having to push it further than it will go.

 However, there is one respect in which recolonisation theory is more extreme than either of the other positions.
 Creationism postulates a global Flood, but not so violent that animals could not survive the seas that deposited mile upon mile of sediment to leave footprints in layer after layer.
 Evolutionism, although it recognises asteroid impacts, mass extinctions, and occasionally catastrophic episodes of volcanism, postulates average sedimentation rates of the order of 0.0001 mm per day.